openedx/edx-documentation/en_us/data/source/data_czars/data_czar.rst

 * Ability to set up and manage data access.

-* Knowledgeable of general data privacy and security best practices.
+* Knowledgeable about general data privacy and security best practices.

-* Experience with management of sensitive student data.
+* Experience with managing sensitive student data.

 =====================
 Technical Skills